BND Hamburger Icon

 Henri Bendel

 Henri Bendel, an upscale brand known for its designer purses and shoes, was founded in 1895.
 In 1913, the brand opened its flagship store on Fifth Avenue in New York City.
 In 1985, the company was acquired by L Brands and expanded into 11 other states.
-But in 2019, L Brands decided to shut down the brand’s website and remaining stores because of poor sales.
+However, in 2019, L Brands decided to shut down the brand’s website and remaining stores because of poor sales.

 Pier 1 Imports